AlexMC/fabric-raycast-extension/README.md

 ## Examples

+### Processing Web Content
+1. Select "From URL" in the input source dropdown
+2. Enter the URL of the webpage or PDF you want to process
+3. Choose your desired Fabric pattern
+4. The content will be fetched and processed according to your pattern

 ### Processing YouTube Transcripts
-1. Copy a YouTube video URL
-2. Select "From YouTube" in the input source dropdown
+1. Select "From YouTube" in the input source dropdown
-3. Paste the URL in the YouTube URL field
+2. Enter the YouTube video URL
-4. Choose your desired Fabric pattern
+3. Choose your desired Fabric pattern
-5. The video's transcript will be extracted and processed according to your pattern
+4. The video's transcript will be extracted and processed according to your pattern

 ## Development